 I want to remark on one motivation for disjunctivism.
-The usual motivation is a concern to insure that we make "direct" perceptual contact with the physical world.
-The doctrine was originally an overreaction to veil-of-perception views of the British empiricists.
+The usual motivation is a concern to insure that we make "direct" perceptual contact with the physical mark perceptual abilities that are fallible.
+Disjunctivism stymies any natural way of acknowledging the referential fallibility of perceptual states and perceptual beliefs.